rille111/Samples.MassTransitOnAzure.RequestReply/readme.md

 h3.
 Do's and Dont's

+* Do always start the bus if you intend on receiving messages in any way (request-reply or consuming, or listening to faults)
 * Do use Bus.Publish() if you ever want several Consumers catch the Messages, since those get posted to Topics
 * Do use middleware if you ALSO want other subscribers to catch the Messages, and post those to some Topic of choice, like "SomeCommandWasSentEvent"
 * Do make sure that each receive endpoint works against its own queue (inside an application) otherwise there will be trouble